lxlonlyn/astrbot_plugin_paperos/docs/modules/search/README.md

 ## No generic web search backend

-There is no `web_search.endpoint` in the corrected design.
+There is no PaperOS-owned `web_search.endpoint` in the corrected design.
 There is no DuckDuckGo HTML adapter.
 Searcher does not call CORE/OpenAlex/Semantic Scholar as the main path.

 The crawler only follows concrete sources or precise-title site lookups: